May 18, 2015

 Environmental Services is repairing about 40,000 feet (7.5 miles) of public sewer lines in your neighborhood that are between 60 and 100 years old and failing due to age.
-The project will help protect the public and the environment by reducing the possibility of sewage releases to homes, businesses and streets.
+The project will protect the public and the environment by reducing the possibility of sewage releases to homes, businesses and streets.

 Current Construction Activities

 Three construction crews are working on sewer and lateral pipe repairs in the area.
 Please be aware that construction schedules are subject to change due to conditions underground, weather, traffic, subcontractor schedules and availability of materials.
 You will notice several phases as different equipment or specialized crews are required at each site.

 Sewer repairs upcoming or underway:

 NE 57th Avenue between NE Sandy and NE Fremont – Open cut repairs of the main line pipe are underway.